teohxuen/website/content/report/final_report.md

 ##### Table 7: Core Functional Requirements for PMB

-The 40A current specification is based on the rated continuous current limit of the SubConn Low Profile Connector on the battery hull <Insert Reference https://www.macartney.com/connectivity/subconn/subconn-low-profile-series/subconn-low-profile-9-contacts/>.
+The 40A current specification is based on the rated continuous current limit of the SubConn Low Profile Connector on the battery hull [7].
 This provides sufficient headroom, as testing indicates a typical current draw of 11A per battery when moving at full-speed.
 CAN Bus is used for inter-board communication within the AUV, hence CAN bus integration is critical.